 How is a shoulder dislocation diagnosed?

 Your healthcare provider will ask about your signs and symptoms.
-He will compare the shape of your shoulders.
-He may touch areas of your shoulder and arm to see if you have decreased feeling.
-He may also check your arm strength and movement.
-Tell your healthcare provider if you have had a shoulder dislocation in the past.
+He or she will compare the shape of your shoulders.
+He or she may touch areas of your shoulder and arm to see if you have decreased feeling.
+Your provider may also check your arm strength and movement.
+Tell him or her if you have had a shoulder dislocation in the past.
 You may also need the following:

-- Arthrogram: An arthrogram is an x-ray that is taken after dye is injected into your injured joint.
+- An arthrogram is an x-ray taken after contrast liquid is injected into your injured joint.
 This test is used to look at the bones and muscles in your shoulder joint.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is a shoulder dislocation treated?